 If a developer is not coding as many days, what is the reason behind this?
 Is it due to technical debt, frequent switching between tasks, or some other factor that hasn’t yet been identified?
 Therefore, leaders need to look beyond the DORA metrics and understand the underlying reasons behind any deviations or trends in performance.

 For DORA to produce reliable results, it is crucial for the team to have a clear understanding of the metrics they are using and why they are using them.
-While DORA can provide similar results for teams with similar deployment patterns, it is essential to use the data to advance the team’s performance rather than simply relying on the numbers.
-DORA should be used in combination with other engineering analytics to gain a complete picture of the development process, which includes identifying bottlenecks and improvement areas.
+DORA can provide similar results for teams with similar deployment patterns.
+But, it is also essential to use the data to advance the team’s performance rather than simply relying on the numbers.
+Combining DORA with other engineering analytics is a great way to gain a complete picture of the development process.
+It may include identifying bottlenecks and improvement areas.
 It may include including identifying bottlenecks and improvement areas.

 However, poor interpretation of DORA data can occur due to the lack of uniformity in defining failure, which is a challenge for metrics like CFR and MTTR.
 Using custom information to interpret the results is often ineffective.
-Additionally, DORA metrics only focus on velocity and stability, and do not consider other factors such as the quality of work, productivity of developers, and the impact on the end-user.
-Therefore, it is important to use other indexes for a proactive response, qualitative analysis of workflows, and SDLC predictability to gain a 360-degree profiling of the team’s workflow.
+Additionally, DORA metrics only focus on velocity and stability.
+It does not consider other factors such as the quality of work, productivity of developers, and the impact on the end-user.
+So, it is important to use other indexes for a proactive response, qualitative analysis of workflows, and SDLC predictability.
+It will help to gain a 360-degree profiling of the team’s workflow.

 To achieve business goals, it is essential to correlate DORA data with other critical indicators like review time, code churn, maker time, PR size, and more.
 Using DORA in combination with more context, customization, and traceability can offer a true picture of the team’s performance and identify the steps needed to resolve bottlenecks and hidden fault lines at all levels.
 Ultimately, DORA should be used as a tool for continuous improvement, product management, and enhancing value delivery.

 While DORA serves its purpose well, it is only the beginning of improving engineering excellence.
-Looking at numbers alone is not sufficient; engineering managers should also focus on the practices and people behind the numbers and the barriers they face to achieve their best.
-It is a known fact that engineering excellence is directly related to a team’s productivity and well-being.
-Therefore, it is crucial to consider all factors that impact a team’s performance and take appropriate steps to address them.
+Looking at numbers alone is not enough.
+Engineering managers should also focus on the practices and people behind the numbers and the barriers they face to achieve their best.
+It is a known fact that engineering excellence is related to a team’s productivity and well-being.
+So, it is crucial to consider all factors that impact a team’s performance and take appropriate steps to address them.